 Once the recasting is completed and an agreed upon pro forma is finalized, our team then determines which of all the various valuation methods out there are most credible for your company and industry.
 This is where the real “art” of valuing a business comes in, because there are a number of methods that can be used such as:

 This is just a sample – there are a number of other methods used as well, many that can be unique to your industry and/or situation.
 The reality is, our team will typically look at 4-5 models in determining value and then use the one that is most defensible in the market.
 As you can imagine, developing the skillset to do this takes years.
 Fortunately our evaluation team is second to none in our industry in terms of experience and creativity in determining a company’s value.

 That, in essence, is how to value a company for acquisition.
 In a thousand words or so I have covered what normally takes just part of a full day in a Generational Equity M&A seminar.
 If you are interested in learning more about our award-winning process, I encourage you to attend one of our complimentary, no-obligation M&A meetings entitled “How and When To Exit Your Company for the Most Profit – a Planned Exit Strategy.”

 While at the seminar you will be able to visit one on one with our M&A professionals, who can discuss your specific situation and needs.
 But don’t expect them to tell you what your company is worth in that initial meeting.
 Remember, we need to do a full evaluation first.

-To learn more please call us at 1-972-232-1121.
+To learn more please fill out a contact form or call us at 1-972-232-1121.
 If you decide not to work with us, please use a professional firm to represent you and avoid anyone who indicates that they can “value” your firm in any initial meeting.

 I must say that I have never worked with a more driven, competent and focused individual as Don Ho.Jay Dinnison, Owner of Sharpe Mixers